Myth 1: The number of credits assessed

 Myths

-• "A course must contain no more than 24 credits and no less than 18 credits."
+• "A course must contain no more than 24 credits and no less than 14 credits.

 Facts

-• Students need a total of 80 credits for each NCEA qualification.
+• Students need a total of 80 credits for each NCEA qualification: 60 credits plus the 20 credit NCEA co-requisite requirement.

 • Assessment programmes can be personalised to meet individual student needs.
-Some students may undertake less assessment, whilst others undertake more.
+Some students may undertake less assessment, while others undertake more according to their abilities, needs and goals.

 • The National Curriculum details what may be taught, but not everything needs to be assessed.
 Too much assessment can get in the way of learning.

-• The teaching programme should allow students to be assessed when they are ready.
+• Teaching and learning programmes should allow sudents to be assessed when they are ready.

 More information